 Development Rights Working Group 1 Meeting Materials:

-The first development rights working group meeting is planned for 10 am until 1 pm on September 7th, 2016, at the TRPA office (128 Market Street, Stateline, NV).
-Members of the public are welcome.
+The first development rights working group meeting took place on Sept.
+7, 2016, at the TRPA office (128 Market Street, Stateline, NV).

 - Full Packet for 9-7-16 Meeting